ioccc-src/winner/2013/birken/README.md

 and then try `birken.alt` as above.

-If you wish to speed that up 200% you can use instead `-DZ=3750`.
+If you wish to speed that up 200% (300% total) you can use instead try `SLEEP=3750`.
 Doing this you might find the right value to your liking; use ctrl-c to terminate the program early but note that the terminal is likely to be messed up.
-Try:
+In that case try:

 ```sh
 reset